Cost of living support

 The owner, or manager, of a HMO is responsible for ensuring that the property is adequately maintained, managed and, where appropriate, licensed.

 If however, an owner or manager does not respond or refuses to do the work then we will visit and may adopt a more formal approach.
-Any action that we take will be in accordance with our Private Sector Housing Enforcement Policy 2009.
-To help us determine whether we need to take any formal action we will make an appointment to visit the property (this will be under notice of entry) and carry out an assessment of the property using the Housing Health and Safety Rating System and the management regulations for HMOs.
+Any action that we take will be in accordance with our Enforcement and Civil Penalties Policy.
+To help us determine whether we need to take any formal action we will make an appointment to visit the property (this will be under the notice of entry) and carry out an assessment of the property using the Housing Health and Safety Rating System and the management regulations for HMOs.

 Where there has been no appeal against such a notice, and the landlord has not carried out the works within the time allowed, then the Council may carry out the works and recover the costs from the landlord.